What happens to your 401(k) if you quit your job?

 In order to execute a rollover to an IRA, your first step is to open a new IRA with a financial institution if you don’t already have one.
 The rollover process is similar to the one described above except that you have to instruct the administrator of your former employer’s 401(k) to rollover your plan assets to your IRA.

 Conversely, you can have a check sent directly to you.
-The former plan administrator will withhold 20% of the amount for the payment of taxes and you will have 60 days to deposit the full balance, including the 20% withheld, into your IRA.
+The former plan administrator will withhold 20% of the amount for the payment of taxes and you will have 60 days to rollover the full balance, including the 20% withheld, into your IRA.
 Failure to deposit the entire amount into your IRA could result in current tax liabilities plus a 10% penalty if you’re younger than 59½ on the amount that was not deposited in your IRA.

 Take a lump-sum distribution

-You can also choose to simply cash out the account by receiving a lump-sum distribution of the money in your former employer’s 401(k).
+You can also choose to simply cash out some or all of the account by receiving a lump-sum distribution of the money in your former employer’s 401(k).
 However, you should be aware that you’re not going to receive the full balance in your account because you will have to pay not only income taxes, but also a 10% penalty if you are under a certain age.
 In fact, taxes and penalties could consume up to half of the account’s value, depending on your tax bracket.

 This is one reason why many advise against taking a lump-sum distribution from a former employer’s 401(k) plan.
 This strategy could also jeopardize your retirement financial security by diverting funds from retirement savings where any investment growth will continue to be on a tax-deferred basis.

-Start making qualified distributions
+Start taking distributions

-If you meet the age requirement, you can begin making distributions from your former employer’s 401(k) plan.
-While you won’t be assessed a 10% penalty on these distributions, you will have to pay income taxes at your current ordinary income tax rate if the distributions are made from a traditional 401(k).
+If you meet the age requirement, you can begin taking distributions from your former employer’s 401(k) plan without incurring a 10% premature distribution tax penalty.
+While you won’t be assessed the 10% penalty on these distributions, you will have to pay income taxes at your current ordinary income tax rate if the distributions are made from a traditional 401(k).
+This is the “Rule of 55”: if you separate from service in or after the year you turn 55 (50 for certain public safety employees), withdrawals from that employer’s plan may avoid the 10% additional tax.

 The bottom line

 If you have an old 401(k) plan or are about to leave a job where you contributed to a 401(k), give some thought now to how you will handle the money in your account.
-A rollover to an IRA may be a good option for most people, but a financial professional can help you determine what’s right for your specific situation.
+A rollover to an IRA may be a good option for many people, but a financial professional can help you determine what’s right for your specific situation.

-1 Bureau of Labor Statistics, “Number of jobs, labor market experience, marital status, and health: results from a national longitudinal survey,” August 2021.
+1 Bureau of Labor Statistics, “Number of jobs, labor market experience, marital status, and health for those born 1957-1964,” Aug.
+26, 2025.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 No part of this blog, nor the links contained therein is a solicitation or offer to sell securities.
 Compensation for freelance contributions not to exceed $1,250.
 Third-party data is obtained from sources believed to be reliable; however, Empower cannot guarantee the accuracy, timeliness, completeness or fitness of this data for any particular purpose.
 Third-party links are provided solely as a convenience and do not imply an affiliation, endorsement or approval by Empower of the contents on such third-party websites.
+This article is based on current events, research, and developments at the time of publication, which may change over time.

 Certain sections of this blog may contain forward-looking statements that are based on our reasonable expectations, estimates, projections and assumptions.
 Past performance is not a guarantee of future return, nor is it indicative of future performance.
 Investing involves risk.
 The value of your investment will fluctuate and you may lose money.